mattvenn/zero-to-asic-www/content/post/my_zero_to_asic_journey.md

 In March 2020 I started getting interested in Open Source ASIC tooling.
 I don't remember exactly what sparked my interest, but I remember this talk by Tim Edwards at WOSH: [Bootstrapping a real working design flow](https://www.youtube.com/watch?v=ztcAbszOBs8) and sometime after seeing [Adam Zeloof posting a picture of an ASIC implementation of pong](https://twitter.com/azzeloof/status/1180877525372882944).

-So I started off by investigating [QFlow](http://opencircuitdesign.com/qflow/).
+I began by investigating [QFlow](http://opencircuitdesign.com/qflow/).
 The [standard cells](/terminology/standardcell) used by QFlow were from Oklahoma State University (OSU).

-By May I had started getting a few results out of QFlow and I was starting to get interested in how digital logic actually works on silicon.
-I started experimenting with [Magic](/terminology/magic) and managed to draw and simulate inverter after taking one of [Kunal Ghosh's VLSI courses](https://www.vlsisystemdesign.com/basic_courses/).
+By May I was getting a few results out of QFlow and I was curious to discover how digital logic actually works on silicon.
+I experimented with [Magic](/terminology/magic) and managed to draw and simulate inverter after taking one of [Kunal Ghosh's VLSI courses](https://www.vlsisystemdesign.com/basic_courses/).

 [![inverter tweet](/inverter_tweet.png)](https://twitter.com/matthewvenn/status/1274728518216306690)

-Seeing such interest in this topic gave me a bit of an energy boost and I started wondering if I could find enough people to share the cost of producing an ASIC.
+Seeing such interest in this topic gave me a bit of an energy boost and I began wondering if I could find enough people to share the cost of producing an ASIC.
 I worked up a quick course structure and started getting feedback from people in the industry.
 It looked like if there 10 people all willing to put in $1000 we could do it.

 This was when I first met Mohammed Kassem and Tim Edwards from [Efabless](https://efabless.com/) who have continued to be extremely helpful.
 I also spoke to Olof Kindgren who I'd met at WOSH.
 He said I should talk to Tim Ansell because there was something in the pipeline that might change how I was planning to make an ASIC!

 Then in late June 2020 we had the [announcement from Tim](https://www.youtube.com/watch?v=EczW2IWdnOM) about the Open Source PDK and the Google sponsored shuttle.
 This of course changed everything!
 We now had an Open Source, production ready [PDK](/terminology/pdk) along with a new set of tools called [OpenLANE](/terminology/openlane) that aimed to turn your [HDL](/terminology/hdl) into the files needed for ASIC manufacture.
-I got started right away and was quickly able to turn my [FPGA VGA clock design](/post/vga_clock/) into [GDS2 files](/terminology/gds2).
+I was quickly able to use OpenLANE to turn my [FPGA VGA clock design](/post/vga_clock/) into [GDS2 files](/terminology/gds2).

 In August Hackaday put a call out for talks to their #remoticon conference.
-I asked on Twitter to gauge interest and subsequently started working on a presentation.
+I asked on Twitter to gauge interest and subsequently began working on a presentation.
 I just couldn't get it short enough to fit but they kindly gave me a bigger slot - it was still a tight squeeze covering everything in 1 hour!
 I think I practiced that presentation 4 times, and even did it in Spanish for my local hackerspace.

 [![remoticon-tweet](/remoticon_tweet.png)](https://twitter.com/matthewvenn/status/1298282514495213574)